 THE COCKETTES, THE ANGELS OF LIGHT, CHANTEUSE

-I want to take that further because I do not know as many people as Henry Rollins.
 Bambi Lake is the strongest woman I have ever met.
 She is a fighter, a survivor, a 6-foot legend with a towering presence.
 All it takes is one look into her eyes, and you get it and more.
-It means whatever Bambi is in the moment, fleeting or enduring.
+"It" means whatever Bambi is in the moment, fleeting or enduring.

 Bambi Lake is a chanteuse who sprung out of the Cockettes, the radical, gay, hippie performance troupe, and the Angels of Light, the free-theater child of the Cockettes.
 Off and on, for nearly 50 years, she has performed in San Francisco at the biggest, smallest, cleanest, and dirtiest clubs.
 When I asked her what her greatest talent is she said, "making people cry."